 - Rumble Roses XX had something called "Queens Mode", where the wrestler who lost the match had to suffer a penalty.
 For example having to sweep around a pool with a push broom.
 And she'd react to it by getting angry, or being embarrassed and blushing, or something.
 This is considered a kind of erotica in Japan.
 Western audiences considered it so incredibly weird and creepy that it contributed to Rumble Roses XX's status as a Franchise Killer.

 - The Nintendo Game Festers' Quest was released more than two decades after The Addams Family was off the air.
 It was also about three years before the big movie revival.
-American kids may not have recognized him or the name Fester, especially since the Addams' Family connection was mentioned nowhere on the box.
-But in the U.K, they probably were totally unfamiliar with The Addams Family.
-The word "Fester" is rhyming cockney slang for "child molester".
+American kids may not have recognized him or the name Uncle Fester, especially since the Addams' Family connection was mentioned nowhere on the box and at the time reruns of the show were rare.
+In the U.K, while they may have been marginally familiar with The Addams Family.
+However "Uncle Fester" (or just "Fester" for short) is also widely known in the UK as rhyming cockney slang for "child molester".
 Without the proper context, put the word "Fester" together with "Quest", along with the character's leering expression on the cover and see what happens.

 - The My Little Pony: Friendship Is Magic episode "Super Speedy Cider Squeezy 6000" created a bit of a stir.
 In North America (where the cartoon was made) the word "cider" generally refers to the raw, unfiltered, spiced apple juice produced by a cider press* .
 In Europe, "cider" always refers to the beverage made from fermenting this juice - which North Americans would call "hard cider" or "alcoholic cider".
 This makes the episode quite amusing for European viewers, as the fact that the entire town is willing to stand in line for hours at a cider stand makes the entire cast look like drunks.